D4niel-dev/Dizel/README.md

 ### Step 8 — CMD UI (Disable)
 The previous CMD-based interface has been removed and is currently being redesigned.
 Please, go to **Step 9** to use the *Desktop GUI*.

-A new version is planned with a more structured and extensible architecture, inspired by modern CLI tools.

-Inspired by modern interactive CLI tools (e.g. command palettes, structured prompts)
+A new version is planned with a more structured and extensible architecture, inspired by modern interactive CLI tools (e.g. command palettes, structured prompts)

 ### Why the rewrite?
 - The previous implementation was too limited